lorossi/corgos-telegram-bot/README.md

 * */stop* will stop the bot.
 This command can only be used by users whose id is in the *admins* settings in the config file.
 * */reset* will reload the script.
 This command can only be used by users whose id is in the *admins* settings in the config file.

 The bot will also reply to private messages, although not in a really smart way.
 I mean, it's a corgi, not a human.
+Also it hates swearwords.
+Watch your languge.

 **Video example:**